BaileyLeong/fridge-ventory/README.md

   As a user, I want the app to highlight items close to expiring so that I can prioritize using them.

 - **Recipe Suggestions:**
-  As a user, I want to plan meals by selecting recipes and seeing how they fit into my schedule.
+  As a user, I want to explore suggested recipes and save favorites for easy access.

+- **Grocery management:**
   As a user, I want to generate a grocery list based on my planned meals so that I can easily shop for missing ingredients.

 - **Meal Planning (Hybrid Approach):**
-  Users can plan meals manually or let the app auto-update daily to always reflect the next 7 days.
+  Users can add meals using the "surprise" feature, which generates in real-time, or let the app auto-fill a weekly meal plan every Friday.

 - **Random Recipe Selection:**
   An interactive feature that lets users get a random recipe suggestion.